marczz/mzlinux_pages/office/dictionaries.md

     Babiloo is now inactive and they recommend using
     {{< iref "#goldendict" "GoldenDict" >}}
 -   [Fantasdic](http://projects.gnome.org/fantasdic/)
-    is a gnome dictionary application writen in ruby/gtk it supports DICT dictionary server, edict or cedict, Google Translate, Dictd files,
+    is a gnome dictionary application written in ruby/gtk it supports DICT dictionary server, edict or cedict, Google Translate, Dictd files,
     {{< iref "#stardict" "StarDict" >}} files,
     EPWING dictionaries (popular format in Japan).